 What else does the U.S. stockpile?

-The United States maintains a few lesser-known stockpiles.
+The United States also maintains a few lesser-known stockpiles.
 The Northeast Home Heating Oil Reserve is a stockpile of one million barrels of diesel fuel kept in Connecticut, New Jersey, and Massachusetts to supply the northeastern United States, where the majority of heating oil is used.
-The federal government used to maintain a stockpile of helium near Amarillo, Texas, but Congress ordered the reserve to be shut by 2021 and the government is winding down operations.
+The federal government used to maintain a stockpile of helium near Amarillo, Texas, but Congress ordered the reserve to be shut by 2021, and the government transitioned it to private-sector use.
 While it was initially hoarded for use in military blimps, helium today is used in rockets and in superconductors.
 Additionally, the Defense Department reportedly stockpiles rare earth minerals, which are used to manufacture advanced weaponry, and lithium, a critical input for advanced batteries, to curb its reliance on Chinese sources.
-The Pentagon also maintains a National Defense Stockpile of about $1.1 billion worth of various metals.
+The Pentagon also maintains a National Defense Stockpile of about $1.5 billion worth of various metals.

 The government has in the past stockpiled food, but these programs were mainly to support farmers hurt by low prices.
 For example, in the late 1970s and early 1980s, the Department of Agriculture (USDA) bought surplus dairy products, which it distributed to Americans via various welfare programs.
 Food stockpiling has been a point of debate in negotiations at the World Trade Organization because some critics say it distorts trade flows.

 Today, the USDA still buys various commodities for both domestic and international food aid programs.
 It also maintains a vault in Fort Collins, Colorado, that houses thousands of plant species and genetic material of livestock in the event of a disaster.

 The SNS does not contain food reserves, but the Federal Emergency Management Agency (FEMA) stockpiles food, water, generators, and other resources across eight distribution centers located in the United States and its territories.

 Are there global stockpiles?